AiviaCommunity/PythonForAivia/README.md

 ### Dependencies

-Aivia uses the Python environment that your PATH environment variable points to.
-Each recipe may require its own set of modules to be installed in that environment.
-Using a global `requirements.txt` for the entire repository may lead users to install many modules that aren't required for the given that they want to use recipe.
-Therefore, we recommend you include a requirements section in your recipe file's docstring to indicate which non-standard packages are required for that one recipe.
+Aivia uses the Python environment specified in File > Options > Advanced > Python executable.
+Each recipe may require its own set of modules so please check the specified requirements within the scripts if you want to use a recipe.
+A virtual environment builder is offered to users who do not want to handle the dependencies for the existing recipes.
+If you designed a script, please specify your requirements within the docstring paragraph.
 For example, consider a script with the following import statements:

 ```python
 import os